GallowayLabMIT/protocols/docs/bootcamp/iap/day_0_setup.rst

   if asked for a registration code, get it
   `here <http://downloads.mit.edu/released/snapgene/group-name_registration-code.txt>`__
   (certificates required for both links).
-* **FlowJo:** When initially analyzing flow cytometery data, you can install a FlowJo demo from ``instruments\software``.
-  The demo is limited time, so don't install it until you have data to analyze!
+* **FlowJo:** We have a single license on lab computers for analyzing flow cytometry data; we can show you how it works in-lab.
 * **FIJI:** For simple image analysis, Fiji (ImageJ) gives a nice GUI interface.
 Download it from https://fiji.sc
 * **CellProfiler:** CellProfiler is an excellent tool for doing image cytometry (analyzing cell-by-cell in image data).
   In contrast to the GUI-only tools built into the Keyence software, CellProfiler enables repeatable, pipelinable analyses.